tjbotcz/manuals/en/bring-to-life/README.md

   ![credentials.js soubor](https://raw.githubusercontent.com/tjbotcz/manuals/master/images/credentials.png)
   Closing and saving the file: CTRL+X, Y, Enter.

+   In similar fashion you can update configuration file (config.js), where you can set voice gender, voice, name of the TJBotCZ, pins for RGB LED etc.

 16. And now, bring TJBot to life !!!
 Navigate back to the folder Desktop/tjbotcz_lite ... and run the program.
   TJBotCZ is configured to speak in male voice and is reacting on name Michael.
 This means that he will recognize only sentences that have word Michael in them.
   ```